yelucie/docusaurus-plugin-doc/docs/github-tutorial.md

-# GitHub
+# TODO GitHub Tutorial

+Vérifier les liens aussi

-This guide shows you how to use the Docusaurus WYSIWYG plugin with GitHub.
+This guide shows you how to use the Docusaurus Editor Plugin with your own GitHub App.

 ## Prerequisites